-In Germany and in the Netherlands the Frisians are worried about the wave of referenda and separation going through Europe and the world recent years; Quebec, Scotland, Kurdistan, Catalonia, Padania and Ambazonia.
+In Germany and in the Netherlands, Frisians are worried about the wave of referenda and separation going through Europe and the world recent years.
+Quebec, Scotland, Kurdistan, Catalonia, Padania and Ambazonia, just to name a few.
 The Yazidis and the Rohingya driven from their lands.
-In the midst of this, the city of Leeuwarden in province of Friesland in the Netherlands had to prepare itself for being the European Capital of Culture.
-It was an intriguing moment in time for a city of a minority to be the European Cultural Capital.
-Would they feel obliged to take a stand?
+In the midst of this, the city of Leeuwarden in province Friesland prepared itself for being the European Capital of Culture in 2018.
+It was an intriguing moment in time for a city of a minority to be the capital.
+Would they feel obliged to take a stand concerning the world-wide exclamations of self-determination?
 Would they offer to be the capital of exiled governments?

-Therefore, the Frisians were very pleased their regional parliaments (i.e. the Landesparlementen or States) of Niedersachsen (region Ostfriesland), of Schleswig-Holstein (Kreis Nordfriesland) and of province Friesland, did just that.
-Their regional governments did not comment on the matter of the Catalan Referendum and kept quiet.
-People, initially, were also pleased with the European Commission because it refrained from taking a stand as well.
+Therefore, Frisians were very pleased the Landtag of the state Schleswig-Holstein concerning region Nordfriesland, the Landtag of the state Niedersachsen concerning region Ostfriesland, and the Provinciale Staten of province Friesland, did just that.
+Their regional governments did not comment on the matter of the Catalan referendum and kept quiet.
+People in the Frisian lands, initially, were also pleased with the European Commission because it refrained from taking a stand as well.
 Alas, that did not last for long.
-We come back to this later.
+We come back to this further.

-The images of tough behavior of the Spanish police as spread over the internet and in the media have not helped either, according to many Frisians, although much juggling was going on with statistics on the exact number of injured people.
-It must be said, contrary to Frans Timmermans, the Secretary General of the Council of Europe Jagland, guarding the rule of law in Europe, expressed his concern.
+The images of tough behavior of the Spanish police as spread over the internet and in the media have not helped either, according to many Frisians, albeit much juggling was going on with statistics on the exact number of injured people.
+It must be said, contrary to Frans Timmermans, the Secretary General of the Council of Europe, Thorbjørn Jagland, who guards the rule of law in Europe, did express his concern.

-Former leaders of the Frisian Movement like Johann Carl Gittermann (Ostfriesland), Christian Feddersen, Harro Harring (both Nordfriesland) and Fedde Schurer (province Friesland) will turn over in their graves if they would hear about it.
-Netto effect: it probably has pushed more Catalan citizens into the yes-camp of independence.
+Former leaders of the Frisian Movement like Johann Carl Gittermann (region Ostfriesland), Christian Feddersen, Harro Harring (both region Nordfriesland) and Fedde Schurer (province Friesland) will turn over in their graves if they would hear about it.
+Netto effect, it probably has pushed more Catalan citizens into the yes-camp of independence.

 The whole Kneppelfreed incident led to the so-called ‘Frisian Issue’.
-Distinctively dressed ministers, three in total, descended from their offices in stylish The Hague to discuss the matter locally and, of course, important and earnest committees were set up too.
-It led to a, though slowly and hesitant, change of approach of the central government towards the rights of the Frisian Minority, including its language.
+Distinctively dressed ministers, three in total, descended from their offices in stylish The Hague to discuss the matter locally.
+And, of course, important and earnest committees were being set up too.
+It led to a, though slowly and hesitant, change of approach of the central government towards the rights of the Frisian minority, including its language.
 The Frisians may now use their language both in court proceedings as well as in contact with their administrations.
-Since this year, Mid-Frisian language may be used in contacts with the tax administration too.
-The sudden oath in Mid-Frisian language by a Member of Parliament during the inauguration of the new king of the Netherlands in 2013, caused just a little bit of turmoil.
-From a strict legal point of view it was an unlawful deed, but it did not cause an unpleasant public debate afterwards.
-At least the new king used no tough language like his colleague in Madrid did.
-He did not address the matter at all.
+Since this year (2017), the Frisian language may be used in contacts with the tax administration too.
+The sudden oath in Frisian language by a Member of Parliament during the inauguration of the new king of the Netherlands in 2013, caused just a little bit of turmoil.
+From a strict legal point of view, this was an unlawful deed but it did not cause an unpleasant public debate afterwards.
+At least the new king used no tough language like his colleague in Madrid does.
+In fact, he did not address the matter at all.

-So, with Catalonia in the back of our minds: the use of Frisian language in court was formally unlawful in 1951 but it was unjust too, as it turned out.
-Meanwhile it has become just ánd lawful.
+So, with Catalonia in the back of our minds, the use of Frisian language in court was formally unlawful in 1951 but unjust too, as it turned out.
+Meanwhile, the use of Frisian has become just ánd lawful.
 What did not work back then in the Netherlands, was to look at the issue from a strict legal point of view.
-And, on top of that enforcing it with batons.
+And, on top of that, enforcing it with batons.
 Brave political solutions were needed instead.

 The city of Leeuwarden was struggling with all this.
 It should not become one big mess in the city.
-The event Leeuwarden-Fryslân 2018, being the European Capital of Culture, had to be above all a happy occasion.
+Above anything else, the event Leeuwarden-Fryslân 2018 (LF2018), being the European Capital of Culture, had to be a happy occasion.
 And it was.
-The motto was very well and wisely chosen, even before the turmoil began at the Costa Brava.
+The motto was well and wisely chosen, even before the turmoil began at the Costa Brava.
 The motto of LF2018 was:

 Strength by opposites.
 To be one single open community.
 More idealistic, more diverse and more powerful.
 Revolution Frisian Style.